Mature Masculine

 Earning Authority

-Authority cannot be demanded or assumed—it must be earned.
-This happens through:
+Authority cannot be demanded or assumed—it must be earned through:

-Character: Live with integrity, keep promises, and treat others fairly.
+Character: Live with integrity, keep promises, treat others fairly.

-Service: Use your capabilities to help others, not just yourself.
+Service: Use capabilities to help others, not self.

-Consistency: Show up reliably and keep standards over time.
+Consistency: Show up and keep standards over time.

 The Responsibilities of Authority